Xiupan/dunder-mifflin-rails-review/README.md

 - a text field to enter in the dog's id is sufficient though

 No one at Dunder Mifflin can have the same alias and/or job title (Dwight made up that rule!)
+- Added Validation to Employee model
+- Changed Employee new controller method to allow for validation checks
+- Added conditional error messages to the New Employee form